GifflarJS-Framework/core/README.md

 - Example: `gifflar make:model MyContract` (The framework will automatically add the word 'Model' in the end of filename).

 This command will create a Gifflar Model inside the models folder (defined in `gifflarconfig.json`) with a default content.
-You can use the Gifflar Model if you want to create static smart contracts using Gifflar modelation.
+You can use the Gifflar Model if you want to create static smart contracts using Gifflar modeling (see [Gifflar Library Docs](https://github.com/GifflarJS-Framework/gifflar-library/wiki)).
 These models can be written, compiled and deployed through terminal.
 If you are building an application to generate smart contracts on the fly, you might use [Gifflar Services](#make-service), so you can create a service that receives a request, dinamically creates the smart contract and then give a response.

 `Note`: You should set a different name to every model, so the framework can identify each model separately.